 I is the second moment of area of the continuous wall;

-βD is a factor with a value  1,0, accounting for the possible reduction due to insufficient shear force transmission in the interlocks.
+βD is a factor with a value ≤ 1,0, accounting for the possible reduction due to insufficient shear force transmission in the interlocks.

 NOTE βD depends on many local influences as given in Note 1 to 8.3.1 (2).
 The values for βD are given in Table 8.1 (NDP) in 8.3.1 unless the National Annex gives different values.